A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Conclusion

 \section{Conclusion}

-To our knowledge, cognitive biases have not yet been discussed in relation to the interpretability of machine learning results.
+To our knowledge, cognitive biases have not yet been systematically discussed in relation to the interpretability of rule learning results.
 We thus initiated this review of research published in cognitive science with the intent of providing a psychological basis to further research in inductive rule learning algorithms, and to the way their results are communicated.
 Our review covered twenty cognitive biases, heuristics, and effects that can give rise to systematic errors when inductively learned rules are interpreted.

 For most biases and heuristics included in our review, psychologists have proposed ``debiasing'' measures.
 Application of prior empirical results obtained in cognitive science allowed us to propose several methods that could be effective in suppressing these cognitive phenomena when machine learning models are interpreted.
+For example, the proposed representation of discovered rules based on ``frequency formats'' of \cite{gigerenzer1995improve} is hypothesized to reduce the number of judgmental errors attributable to the empirically proven tendency of users to overvalue rule confidence at the expense of rule support (insensitivity to sample size), as well to the misunderstanding of the \emph{and} conjunction.

-Overall, in our review, we processed only a fraction of potentially relevant psychological studies of cognitive biases, but we were unable to locate a single study focused on machine learning.
-Future research should thus focus on empirical evaluation of effects of cognitive biases in the machine learning domain.
+Even with nearly two hundred articles included in our review, we processed only a fraction of potentially relevant psychological studies of cognitive biases; yet, we were able to find only very limited research dealing specifically with cognitive biases in machine learning.
+Future work should particularly focus on empirical evaluation of the effects of cognitive biases in this domain.

-\section{Acknowledgments}
+\subsection{\bf Acknowledgments}

-TK was supported by long term institutional support of research activities. \v{S}B and TK were supported by grant IGA 33/2018 by Faculty of Informatics and Statistics, University of Economics, Prague.
+{ TK was supported by long term institutional support of research activities. \v{S}B and TK were supported by grant IGA 33/2018 by Faculty of Informatics and Statistics, Prague University of Economics and Business.
+The contribution of TK was partially supported by the EU H2020 programme, grant No 857446 HeartBIT\_4.0.
 An initial version of this review was published as a part of TK's PhD thesis at Queen Mary University of London.